Academic publishing: Rejection rate

 The possibility of rejections of papers is an important aspect in peer review.
 The evaluation of quality of journals is based also on rejection rate.
 The best journals have the highest rejection rates (around 90–95%).
 American Psychological Association journals' rejection rates ranged "from a low of 35 per cent to a high of 85 per cent."

+The complement is called "acceptance rate".

 Publishing process

 The process of academic publishing, which begins when authors submit a manuscript to a publisher, is divided into two distinct phases: peer review and production.

 The process of peer review is organized by the journal editor and is complete when the content of the article, together with any associated images, data, and supplementary material are accepted for publication.
 The peer review process is increasingly managed online, through the use of proprietary systems, commercial software packages, or open source and free software.
 A manuscript undergoes one or more rounds of review; after each round, the author(s) of the article modify their submission in line with the reviewers' comments; this process is repeated until the editor is satisfied and the work is accepted.

 The production process, controlled by a production editor or publisher, then takes an article through copy editing, typesetting, inclusion in a specific issue of a journal, and then printing and online publication.
 Academic copy editing seeks to ensure that an article conforms to the journal's house style, that all of the referencing and labelling is correct, and that the text is consistent and legible; often this work involves substantive editing and negotiating with the authors.
-Because the work of academic copy editors can overlap with that of authors' editors, editors employed by journal publishers often refer to themselves as “manuscript editors”.
+Because the work of academic copy editors can overlap with that of authors' editors, editors employed by journal publishers often refer to themselves as "manuscript editors".
 During this process, copyright is often transferred from the author to the publisher.

-In the late 21st century author-produced camera-ready copy has been replaced by electronic formats such as PDF.
+In the late 20th century author-produced camera-ready copy has been replaced by electronic formats such as PDF.
 The author will review and correct proofs at one or more stages in the production process.
 The proof correction cycle has historically been labour-intensive as handwritten comments by authors and editors are manually transcribed by a proof reader onto a clean version of the proof.
 In the early 21st century, this process was streamlined by the introduction of e-annotations in Microsoft Word, Adobe Acrobat, and other programs, but it still remained a time-consuming and error-prone process.
 The full automation of the proof correction cycles has only become possible with the onset of online collaborative writing platforms, such as Authorea, Google Docs, Overleaf, and various others, where a remote service oversees the copy-editing interactions of multiple authors and exposes them as explicit, actionable historic events.
 At the end of this process, a final version of record is published.

 From time to time some published journal articles have been retracted for different reasons, including research misconduct.